esheppard/ReorderableVStack/README.md

 ## Drag Handle

-Mark a single view inside a row with `.dragHandle()` to restrict reordering to that view.
+Mark a single view inside a row with `.dragHandle()` to restrict dragging to that view.
 The rest of the row is then free for taps, scrolling, or other gestures.

 ```swift
 private struct CardView: View {